Pennsylvania Rental Laws – an Overview of Landlord-Tenant Rights in Pittsburgh

 Tenant Evictions

-Common rental agreement term violations include:
+Common rental agreement term violations in Pennsylvania include:

 • Nonpayment of rent.
-If your Pennsylvania tenant fails to make their rent payments, you, as the landlord, can issue them with a 10-Day Notice to Quit.
+If your Pennsylvania tenant fails to make their rent payments, you, as the landlord, can issue them with a 10-day Notice to Quit.
 The notice would provide tenants 10 days to either pay the unpaid rent or move out.
 If the tenant doesn’t pay rent, landlords can move to the District Judges’ Office and file a Summons and Complaint.

 Pennsylvania landlord-tenant law landlord and tenant act